What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 - Skipper — navigation, anchoring, safety, local knowledge

-- Cook — meal preparation (when this option is selected)
+- Hostess cook — meal preparation

 - All meals on board — breakfast, lunch, dinner